facebook/infer/_docs/02-separation-logic-and-biabduction.md

 \\( \lbrace r1 \mapsto closed * r2 \mapsto open\rbrace \\)
 \\( closeResource(r2) \\)
 </center>
-This information on what to threat backwards can be obtained as the antiframe part of the bi-abduction question
+This information on what to thread backwards can be obtained as the antiframe part of the bi-abduction question
 $$
 r1 \mapsto closed * ?antiframe \vdash r2 \mapsto open * ?frame
 $$